Food Reference Website Logo

 Some cooks like a mixture of whole and chopped clams.
 You can use littlenecks for the whole ones and use a few chowder clams for the chopped.
 When the chowder clams open, remove and chop the meat, and return it to the sauce.
 Be mindful that the clams will release their juices during cooking.
 Make sure your tomato sauce has been reduced to a suitable thickness or you will end up with a thin and watery sauce.

 White clam sauce is nothing more than a garlic and oil sauce with clams added.
-Sautι garlic and onions in a fair amount of olive oil.
+Sauté garlic and onions in a fair amount of olive oil.
 Some cooks also add some butter.
 Deglaze with white wine, add the clams and cook until they open.
 Season at the end as you would the red sauce.

 Please feel free to link to any pages of FoodReference.com from your website.

-For permission to use any of the content on FoodReference.com please contact: james@foodreference.com
+For permission to use any of this content please E-mail: james@foodreference.com

-All contents of this website are copyright © 1990 - 2009 James T. Ehler and FoodReference.com unless otherwise noted.
+All contents are copyright © 1990 - 2024 James T. Ehler and www.FoodReference.com unless otherwise noted.
 All rights reserved.
 You may copy and use portions of this website for non-commercial, personal use only.
-Any other use of the materials in this website without prior written permission is prohibited.